-I worked for several different types of companies before I found my home at PMQ--a video store, a bank, a home insurance company, a mortgage firm, an interior design company, an Internet start-up, etc. And over the years I had my share of both good--and bad--bosses.
+I worked for several different types of companies before I found my home in journalism: a video store, a bank, a home insurance company, a mortgage firm, an interior design company, an Internet start-up, etc. And over the years I've had my share of both good and bad bosses.

-Many times, those who are chosen to lead others often ask themselves, "Am I being a good boss?"
-If you're a new owner or manager, you could be asking yourself this same question.
+Those who are chosen to lead others often ask themselves, "Am I being a good boss?"
+If you're a new pizzeria owner or manager, you could be asking yourself this same question.

 Thankfully, there are some tell-tale signs that someone may be a "bad" boss.
-While it may be scary to find out that you are falling prey to one of these common symptoms, don't worry, there's still time to turn things around.
+While it may be scary to find out that these signs apply to you, don't worry: There's still time to turn things around.
 Once you have identified the problem, a solution is usually not far behind.

 1. You micromanage.
 Do you often feel like no one can do a job as well as you can?
 Is it so hard to trust employees that you sometimes go back and redo something they've already done or watch over them as they perform a task?